 HMRC guidance is at EIM32350 onwards.

-The employee should have incurred the travel costs either because it was part of his duties to do so
+The employee should have incurred the travel costs either because it was part of his duties to

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.